 Development permit guidelines provide direction on how to design sites, buildings and developments that are sensitive to the existing character of an area and contribute positively to the community through environmental sensitivity and performance, agricultural protection, improved streetscapes, pedestrian mobility and quality green or open spaces.
-They can provide guidance on land use issues in and around sensitive ecosystems and within hazard areas such as floodplains and areas susceptible to wildfires.
+They can provide guidance on land use issues in and around sensitive ecosystems and within hazard areas, such as floodplains and areas susceptible to wildfires.
+Hazard areas, such as areas subject to flooding or below dams, can also be designated outside of development permit areas, as shown in Schedule O.

 The OCP includes development permit designations, justifications and maps.
-Each designation must include a justification based on specific data, and guidelines for the issuance of the permits.
+Each designation must include a justification based on specific data and guidelines for the issuance of the permits.
 The development permit areas for this OCP are shown in Schedule C.